York, PA -

 Alyssa Castle added a goal with 30 seconds to play for Red Lion, which improved to 5-1 overall and 3-1 in Division I.

 "South Western had some really good pressure at the beginning of the game and were beating us to the ball," Gillmen said.
 "I was interested to see how we would respond.
-I don't know if
+I don't know if we've been scored on yet in the first half this season."

 Four minutes after Bull scored the game's first goal, Posey answered by scoring at 20:30.
 Coming off a penalty corner, Posey took a pass from Alexa Taylor and blasted a shot, beating Glover to her right.